src-d/guide/engineering/continuous-delivery.md

 The project maintainer and team members working with that project will decide when `staging` should be reset to `master` or a `release/*` branch, considering its current state and other features that could be tested in Staging.

-As a general rule `staging` branch must not be merged into any branch &ndash;neither into the remote `src-d:staging`&ndash;
+Since the `staging` branch contains commits not approved, it is needed to keep those ones outside from `master` or any other branch that could be merged against `master` &ndash;like release or feature branches&ndash;.
+Due to the necessity of keeping that risk as low as possible, it can be taken as a general rule that `staging` branch must not be merged into any branch &ndash;neither into the remote `src-d:staging`&ndash;